Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

         - Check that elements are not overlapping or misaligned.

     2. **Navigation:**
-        - Confirm that images resize appropriately, maintaining the correct aspect ratio.
+        - Confirm that navigation elements (menus, links) are clearly visible and accessible.
-        - Ensure that videos and other media elements are both responsive and playable.
+        - Ensure that navigation menus respond appropriately on all devices (collapsible on mobile, expanded on desktop).

     3. **Images and Media:**
-        - Check that images resize appropriately and maintain aspect ratio.
+        - Confirm that images resize appropriately while maintaining their aspect ratio.
         - Verify that videos and other media elements are responsive and playable on all devices.

     4. **Text and Fonts:**